 An error number ERR#xxxx appears at the end of a diagnostic error message.
-Table 4-2 matches each error number with the test that caused the error and the name of the error.
-Look up the complete definition of the error name and the actions that will correct it in Table 4-3.
+The following table matches each error number with the test that caused the error and the name of the error.
+Look up the complete definition of the error name and the actions that will correct it in Table 2-4 on page 2-9.